OpenMendel/MendelIHT.jl/README.md

 + [SNP Definition File](https://openmendel.github.io/MendelBase.jl/#snp-definition-file): Defines your SNPs with information such as SNP name, chromosome, position, and allele names.
 + [SNP Data File](https://openmendel.github.io/MendelBase.jl/#snp-data-file): Holds the genotypes for your data set and must be a standard binary PLINK BED file in SNP major format.
 If you have a SNP data file, you must also have a SNP definition file.

+**VERY IMPORTANT:** The current implementation of MendelIHT uses linear algebra functions defined in [`SnpArrays.jl`](https://openmendel.github.io/SnpArrays.jl/latest/man/snparray/#linear-algebra-with-snparray), which assumes there are no missing genotype.
+Therefore, you must first impute missing genotypes *before* you use MendelIHT. `SnpArrays.jl` offer some naive imputation strategy, but otherwise, we recommend using [Option 23 of Mendel](http://www.genetics.ucla.edu/software/mendel).

 ## GPU acceleration

 IHT.jl interfaces with the GPU accelerator from PLINK.jl.